mesg-foundation/docs/guide/process/README.md

 ## More

-Processes are both internally and on [the gRPC API](../../api/process.md) graphs where each step is actually one or more node.
+Processes are both internal and on the [the gRPC API](../../api/process.md) graphs where each step is actually one or more node.
 This graph structure is adaptable to any business logic.

-The current implementation of the Orchestration system is currently only compatible with directed tree graph.
-We plan to improve it and also create new ways to compile process with more complex yaml files, [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language) and a GUI.
+The current implementation of the Orchestration system is only compatible with directed tree graph.
+We plan to improve it and also create new ways to compile processes with more complex yaml files, [domain-specific languages](https://en.wikipedia.org/wiki/Domain-specific_language) and a GUI.